tripolskypetr/pump-anomaly/README.md

 The training label comes from an **exact replay of your prod exit on 1m candles** (`replayExit`), not close-to-close.
 Ported from your code one-to-one:

 - **moonbag** (long) — hard stop below entry; **gravebag** (short) — above.
-- **trailing take** — pullback from peak PnL once `currentProfit ≥ 0`.
+- **trailing take** — pullback from peak PnL once `currentProfit ≥ 0`, fixed at the achieved peak.
 - **peak staleness** — peak reached the profit threshold, but went stale for `stalenessSinceMinutes` without a new high (price may never reach the target at all).
 - **life-cap** (`staleMinutes`) — ceiling on position lifetime = **empirical impact horizon**, tuned by the grid.
+Exits at the close of the last candle in the window (the realized pnl can be negative).
-- A stop-out **rolls the metric back to the last positive trailing peak**.
+- A stop-out realizes the **honest `-hardStop%`** — the actual result of the trade.
+The peak is kept separately for diagnostics, but the pnl is the loss.
+(An earlier version rolled the metric back to the last positive peak, which meant a stop-out never showed a loss and silently inflated pnl/RR — fixed.)

 Why this catches stop hunts: a wick into the trap never reaches `trailingTake`, and the pullback hits the hard stop → the label is negative **even if** `close[t+H]` happens to be positive.
-Path-aware replay sees the whole OHLC path, not just two points.
+Path-aware replay sees the whole OHLC path, not just two points, so the optimizer actually sees the risk of stops.

+**Entry without look-ahead.** The candle that *contains* the signal is still forming — its close/high/low are only known at the end of the minute, after the signal.
+Entering it would be peeking ahead.
+So the entry search starts at the next fully-closed candle (`entryStartTs`); a signal exactly on a candle boundary is tradeable and not skipped.

 **Candles and chop.** For each candidate, `labelBurst` requests `1m` candles forward from the event for `staleMinutes·2+5` (buffer for a late entry into the zone).
 If this exceeds the chunk limit (500), the library **chunks the request itself** (`fetchCandlesChunked`), advancing `since` and deduplicating by timestamp — independent of whether your adapter paginates.
 Two safety nets:

 - **Adapter error** (look-ahead guard at the end of history, a data gap for the symbol — common for meme-coins) is caught: the candidate is skipped, training does not crash.
 One broken symbol does not bring down the whole `fit`.
 - **Truncated horizon.** In a long chop, entry can happen late, and there may not be enough candles left for the full life-cap.
-Such a label is marked `truncated` and **dropped per-exit** — otherwise a 24h horizon would be compared against a 1h one on a clipped path, corrupting `impactHorizonMinutes`.
-Shorter horizons of the same candidate are kept.
+Such a label is marked `truncated` and **dropped per-exit** (only for entered trades) — otherwise a 24h horizon would be compared against a 1h one on a clipped path, corrupting `impactHorizonMinutes`.
+Shorter horizons of the same candidate are kept; a clean `no-entry` is kept as a valid "didn't enter" label.

 ---